parth1993/tsai-eva6/Assignments/S6/README.md

 # Normalization & Types
 - In general, a normalization layer will try to mean-center and make feature maps have unit-variance.
-- There are three types of Normalization
+- Here we are experimenting with below three types of Normalization
     - Batch Normalization
     - Layer Normalization
     - Group Normalization